the-y-company/QualtricsInR/README.md

 loading the QualtricsInR package, your credentials will be automatically set as internal *encrypted* parameters.

-You can always set your credentials by calling the `set_qualtrics_opts()` function:
+You can always custom set your credentials by calling the `set_qualtrics_opts()` function:

 ``` r